Block gas limit, numbers and time

 - The parent chain, if it's not Ethereum or an Arbitrum chain (for example, a chain that settles to Base)

-As in Ethereum, Arbitrum clients submit transactions, and the system executes those transactions later.
+As with Ethereum, Arbitrum clients submit transactions, and the system executes them later.
 In Arbitrum, clients submit transactions by posting messages to the Ethereum chain, either through the Sequencer or via the chain's Delayed Inbox.

-Once in the chain's core inbox contract, transactions are processed in order.
+Once in the chain's core inbox contract, transaction processing occurs in order.
 Generally, some time will elapse between when a message is put into the inbox (and timestamped) and when the contract processes the message and carries out the transaction requested by the message.

-Additionally, since the calldata of Arbitrum transactions (or the DAC certificate on AnyTrustchains) is posted to Ethereum, the gas paid when executing them includes a parent chain component to cover the costs of the batch poster.
+Additionally, since the calldata of Arbitrum transactions (or the DAC certificate on AnyTrustchains) is posted to Ethereum, the gas paid when executing them includes a component for the parent chain to cover the costs of the batch poster.

-This page describes what this mechanism means for the block gas limit, block numbers, and the time assumptions of the transactions submitted to Arbitrum.
+This page explains the implications of this mechanism for the block gas limit, block numbers, and the time assumptions associated with transactions submitted to Arbitrum.

 Block gas limit

-When submitting a transaction to Arbitrum, users are charged for both the execution cost on Arbitrum and the cost of posting its calldata to Ethereum.
-This dual cost structure is managed by adjusting the transaction's gas limit to reflect these two dimensions, resulting in a higher gas limit value than what would be seen for pure execution.
+When submitting a transaction to Arbitrum, users incur fees for both the execution cost on Arbitrum and the cost of posting its calldata to Ethereum.
+Managing the dual cost structure involves adjusting the transaction's gas limit to reflect these two dimensions, resulting in a higher gas limit value than would be seen for pure execution.

-The gas limit of an Arbitrum block is set as the sum of all transaction gas limits, including the costs related to parent chain data posting.
+The gas limit of an Arbitrum block is set to the sum of all transaction gas limits, including the costs associated with posting parent chain data.
 To accommodate potential variations in parent chain costs, Arbitrum assigns an artificially large gas limit (1,125,899,906,842,624

 ) for each block.
-However, the effective execution gas limit is capped at 32 million.
-This means that while the visible gas limit might appear very high, the actual execution costs are constrained within this limit.
-Understanding this distinction helps clarify why querying a block might show an inflated gas limit that doesn’t match the effective execution costs.
+However, the effective execution gas limit has a cap of 32 million.
+This cap means that, although the visible gas limit may appear very high, the actual execution costs are constrained within this limit.
+Understanding this distinction helps clarify why querying a block might show an inflated gas limit that doesn't match the effective execution costs.

 For a more detailed breakdown of the gas model, refer to this article on Arbitrum's 2-dimensional fee structure.